sid-the-loser/loser-dotfiles/README.md

 # Loser Dotfiles

-This is my repo that I host to have all of my dot files so I can `stow` whenever I want.
+This is my repo that I holds all of my dot files so I can `stow` whenever I want.